ZaidBaz/FreightFinders/README.md

 <b>Impact:</b> Reduced execution time for search results, providing a much faster experience.

 ## Tech Stack
+Frontend: React <br>
+Backend: Django <br>
+Mapping API: PC Miler  <br>

-Overall, in terms of the tech stack, we used React for the frontend as it enabled us to create an interactive, user-friendly interface with responsive design principles.
-We also used Django for the backend framework due to its seamless integration with Python, which was our preferred programming language.
-We also used PC Miler for fetching the location data accurately.
+We chose React for the frontend due to its ability to create an interactive, user-friendly interface with responsive design principles.
+Django was selected for the backend framework because of its seamless integration with Python.
+For accurate geographic data, we utilized PC Miler.

-#### Backend Code HIghlights
+#### Backend Code Highlights
  1. Single Search View: Enables retrieving details for a single location using PC Miler.
  2. Radius Search:
 Filters results based on a user-specified radius around a geographic location.